drschille/CRDT-Server/specs.md

 ## 11) Acceptance Criteria (MVP – Multi‑Replica)

-* Start server, connect 2+ clients via WS; each converges replicas via `sync` messages.
+* Start server, connect 2+ clients via WS; each converges the registry + any subscribed documents via `sync` messages.
-* Client A adds a **public** post locally; sends domain action; all clients converge and display it.
-* Client A adds a **private** post; only A’s replica contains it; other replicas never receive it.
-* Client B cannot edit/delete A’s private posts; can like/unlike A’s public posts and change appears for all.
+* Client A creates a **public shopping list**; registry updates broadcast; Client B subscribes to the new list and sees items after convergence.
+* Client A invites Client B as a collaborator; both subscribe to the list doc and append items with matching results.
+* Client A creates a **private wish list**; only A (and explicit collaborators) can subscribe to and view the list document.
+* Bulletins posted as `public` are visible to all subscribers of the bulletin doc; `private` bulletins remain scoped to the author.
-* Restart server → persisted state loads and subsequent sync brings clients back in line.
+* Restart server → registry, bulletins, and individual list docs persist and reload; clients resubscribe and converge.
-* Basic rate limit prevents flooding of domain actions & sync messages.
+* Basic rate limit prevents flooding across registry/list/bulletin actions and sync messages.
-* Offline scenario: Client goes offline, performs local edits (at least add + text edit), reconnects, and after sync convergence the server persists merged state without conflicts.
+* Offline scenario: Client goes offline, edits a list doc locally (add items + change notes), reconnects, and merges without conflicts once sync resumes.

 ---

 ## 12) Stretch Goals (nice if time permits)

-* **Per-message deltas** (send only changed posts).
+* **Per-message deltas** (send only changed lists/items/bulletins).
 * **Optimistic UI hints**: include a server op id/echo.
 * **Replay log** of actions (append-only file).
 * **Admin purge** endpoint.